moosaraza702/PF-automation-agent/README.md

 # PF Automation Agent

-A fully automated Provident Fund (PF) request processing system that reads Gmail, extracts structured data using Claude AI, writes to a daily-rotating Excel ledger, and runs an AI validation pass — replacing the manual bookkeeper workflow entirely.
+A fully automated Provident Fund (PF) request processing system that reads Gmail, extracts structured data using AI, writes to a daily-rotating Excel ledger, and runs an AI validation pass — replacing the manual bookkeeper workflow entirely.

 ---